dot519/realcugan-ncnn-vulkan-script-with-C-/README.md

 # realcugan-ncnn-vulkan-script-with-C++
-This script is for realcugan-ncnn-vulkan, used for image batch processing through realcugan-ncnn-vulkan.
+This script is for realcugan-ncnn-vulkan, avaliable for Windows and macOS, used for image batch processing through realcugan-ncnn-vulkan.

 Usage:
 Place the executable to the root directory of realcugan-ncnn-vulkan.
 Then run it.